 To best address concerns it is best to have a collaborative endeavor with the client providing the necessary information about their company or organization along with the access to the technical tools so the webmaster can get positive results.
 The technical code and software used to create the site are open source meaning they are not exclusive to the website hosting service to make moving a site easier if needed.

-In observance of the next year’s 375th anniversary of the founding of Milford, the Milford Historical Society has published a 2014 calendar with contemporary scenes of Milford.
-Dates corresponding to moments in the town’s history and notices of society’s activities are highlighted.
+To observe Milford’s 375th anniversary of its founding, a 2014 calendar with contemporary scenes of Milford was published.
+Dates corresponding to moments in the town’s history were highlighted.